 WHAT IS THE BEST ADVICE YOU EVER GAVE SOMEONE?

-Well, I hope my writing tips in the “This Writer’s Journey” will help aspiring young writers!
+Well, I hope my writing tips in the “This Writer’s Journey” (see article on this page) will help aspiring young writers!

 WHAT ARE YOUR FAVORITE PIZZA TOPPINGS?

 Veggies!
 Not too much cheese, and lots of red pizza sauce.
 Extra sauce, even, on the side (I like to dip the crust in sauce)